atata-framework/atata.io/_includes/getting-started/installation/install-via-nuget.md

 You are also free to select any test engine framework:
 NUnit, Xunit, MSTest, SpecFlow, etc.

+For .NET Core and .NET 5+ projects it is required also to add {% include nuget.md name='Microsoft.NET.Test.Sdk' %}
+package to the project that contains tests (no matter NUnit, xUnit, MSTest, etc.).
+{:.warning}

 #### NUnit Project Configuration

 In addition to {% include nuget.md name="Atata" %} NuGet package, add the following packages: